My Top 10 Reads of 2019

 I really enjoyed this book as a read before Christmas.
 Russ Ramsey walks us through the redemptive history of the Bible, to help us remember that God's plan for salvation began in the beginning.
 Read my full review here.

-I hope that you've found something of interest in this list!
+I hope that you've found something of interest from this list!
 Let me know what you think, and what you have enjoyed this year.

 What are your reading goals for 2020?